Hi, I'm Gina

 We’re in this together.
 So let’s keep pushing our rough edges, stretching ourselves to grow, to own our truth, to recognize our brilliance, to make our voices heard—to find our way.
 And as we go, let’s grab the hands of the sisters beside us to help them rise too, for collectively, we are a powerful force.
 Together, let’s change the world.

-I invite you to join me and other wise women in my WomanSpeak Circle, in the Women Writing for CHANGE Facebook group, and/or at a future women’s writing retreat.
+I invite you to join me and other wise women in the Women Writing for CHANGE Facebook group, and/or at a future women’s writing retreat.

 Women Writing for Change